-Paste the folder in the program files.
 We will run Nginx from this location as a default web service program.

 To install and run Nginx, select and double-click the Nginx.exe file.
 It has now been activated for further use.
 You may run into a Windows Defender block screen while running the Nginx server, which has to be allowed by you.

 To stop Nginx, you can end it from the Task Manager window.